 At VCP the following subjects are taught by specialist teachers:

-- PE: half an hour per week, plus Games as a whole year group for one and a half hours per week.
+- PE: one hour, plus Games as a whole year group for one and a half hours per week